 When looking for a neuropsychologist, you will want to ask the following questions: 1) Are they HIMS-trained?
 2) Do they offer the CogScreen-AE?
 3) Are they board-certified?
 4) How often do they attend the yearly FAA Aeromedical Neuropsychology trainings?

-Dr. Silva is a board-certified neuropsychologist who is qualified to provide both aeromedical FAA neuropsychological and psychological evaluations using the required criteria for these specific types of evaluations.
-She is also HIMS-trained (Human Intervention and Motivation Study).
+Dr. Silva and Dr. Lafosse are both board-certified neuropsychologists who are qualified to provide both aeromedical FAA and HIMS neuropsychological and psychological evaluations using the required criteria for these specific types of evaluations.

-Our office is equipped with the CogScreen-AE system, which is often times required for the evaluation of aviators.
+Our office is equipped with the CogScreen-AE-2 system, which is often times required for the evaluation of aviators.

 We understand the implications that such evaluations can have on the careers of pilots and as a result, anxiety in undergoing the evaluation process is expected.
 We at PNBC ensure that examinees are as comfortable as possible in order to minimize test-taking anxiety.